brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.utf8.md

   \item Exclude composition data prior to 1995 for the recreational fleet.

-  \item Exclude fitting to commercial length data.
-Set the selectivity of the commercial fleet to mirror that of the recreational fleet.
+  \item Set the selectivity of the commercial fleet to mirror that of the recreational fleet.

   \item Fix recreational selectivity form to be dome-shaped while also estimating annual recruitment deviations.